-I was angry because I could do nothing about my situation.
-I’m a pro-active, type A problem solver.
+I was angry because it was my belief at the time that I could do nothing about my situation.
+I’m a proactive, type-A problem solver.

 God knows I tried to fix it in a thousand different ways, but I was as stuck as the earth’s core miles beneath the surface.